How to Build a Bigger, Wider, Thicker Back

 You’ll often year that you can train your entire back by combining vertical pulls (like chin-ups) with horizontal pulls (like rows).
-There’s some truth to that.
-But it’s not the full story.
+There’s some truth to that, but it’s not the full story.
 You also need to consider whether you’re tucking or flaring your elbows, and whether you’re stretching and contracting your shoulder blades.

 - Back Muscle Anatomy for Lifters

-- How to Target Different Back Muscles
+- How to Stimulate Your Back Muscles

-- How Many Sets for Your Back
+- How Many Sets Should You Do for Your Back?

-- Sample Back Workout Routine
+- Back Workout Routine

 Back Muscle Anatomy for Lifters